VDFD: Multi-Agent Value Decomposition Framework with Disentangled World Model: Method

 \subsection{Components of the Learning Objective}

 We divide the optimization of the overall learning objective into two parts.
-The first is our decoupled world model, which involves learning imagined data via generative models.
-The second is our value decomposition framework, which takes as input the agent networks for reinforcement learning.
+The first part is the decoupled world model, which involves learning simulated data via generative models.
+The second part is the value decomposition framework, which takes as input the imagined roll-outs and agent networks for the reinforcement learning process.